If you don’t want any contextualization, jump directly to the aphorisms.

 His remedy to capitalism though, was too theoretical: he wrote his Manifesto before testing the idea in the real world, not after.

-For the unlucky few that tried it, communism was so unsuited to reality that the party in power had to dictate to people what reality was, and how they should perceive it.
+For the unlucky few that tried it, communism was so unsuited to reality that in order to survive, the system had to “change reality”.

 Of course, communism is not the only political system guilty of doing so.
-Since modern society rests on myth as explained by Yuval Noah Harari, governments have an interest in keeping the narrative going.
+Since modern society rests on myth (Yuval Noah Harari, Joseph Campbell, etc), governments have an interest in keeping the narrative going.

 As a result, many have borrowed the communist playbook of propaganda.

-Every time you run into censorship in society, it means there probably is some foundation of truth in the censored message that threatens to break the illusion.
+Every time you run into censorship in society, it means there probably is some foundation of truth in the censored message that threatens to break the illusion, hence the censorship.

-Look at societies built on lies, and you will find censorship (N*orth Korea, Ch!na, etc).
+Look at societies built on lies, and you will find censorship (N*0rth [email protected], [email protected], etc).

-Censorship is employed to prevent the exposition of truth aka reality because lies always crumble at first contact with reality.
+Censorship is employed to prevent the exposition of truth aka reality because lies always crumble at first contact with it.

 To preserve the status quo, the truth must be erased or silenced.